-Hiking Ijen Crater.
+Hiking Ijen Crater in Indonesia

-If you are lucky you’ll get to witness BLUE FLAMES – the phenomenon that occurs when gases condense into liquid sulphur, which pours from the side of volcano and flows down the slopes burning blue fire.
+If you are lucky you’ll get to witness the BLUE FLAMES – the phenomenon that occurs when gases condense into liquid sulphur, which pours from the side of volcano and flows down the slopes burning with blue fire.
 It is actually seen as a blue flame.
 Some say it happens only once or twice a week but we were lucky enough to see it and it is a very unique experience.

-Petra – One of the seven New Wonders of the World!
+Petra – one of the seven New Wonders of the World!

 Plants and animals obviously cannot exist in this environment so there’s only sand and water.
 If you travel to the southern part of the Dead Sea you’ll see salt bridges – which connect Israel and Jordan.
-The walk takes couple of hours but the salty coast is overwhelming and you should follow this spot if you want to experience the pictures from the internet.
+The walk takes couple of hours, but the salty coast is overwhelming.
+This is where you will experience the scenery from best internet photos.

-Galapagos Islands – the Tortoise islands.
+Galapagos Islands – the Tortoise archipelago.

 Everything on the islands is unique and some of the animals exist only on the archipelago.
-The wildlife that has evolved with little human presence caused the animals have never developed a natural fear for humans, so don’t be surprised that your backpack left on the sand will be a comfortable bed for sea lions when you return from sea swim. 😉
+The wildlife that has evolved with little human presence caused the animals have never developed a natural fear of humans, so it’s very likely that your backpack will be used as a comfortable bed by sea lions while you are taking a swim 🙂

 Phong Nha the biggest caves in the world – Vietnam!

-You can explore most of the cave can be explored by boat, the deepest water has 31 meters and the cave is 80 meters high.
-The locals say the cave is so big that it would fit in a warship.
-There’s a long bridge built inside the cave so visitors can explore the cave with long walks.
+You can explore most of the cave by boat.
+The deepest water has 31 meters and the cave is 80 meters high.
+The locals say the cave is so big, that it would fit in a warship.
+There’s a long bridge built inside the cave so visitors can explore the cave on foot, taking long walks and discover number of indoor beaches.
 Tu Lan is the whole cave system here with over 20 km length.

-Playa de las Catedrales – the Beach of Holy Waters.
+Playa de las Catedrales – the Beach of Holy Waters

-Hiking active Telica Volcano in Nicaragua.
+Hiking active Telica Volcano in Nicaragua

-Crystal Cave – Bermuda.
+Crystal Cave – Bermuda

-Giants Causeway – Northern Ireland.
+Giants Causeway – Northern Ireland

-Plitvice Lakes National Park – Croatia.
+Plitvice Lakes National Park – world natural wonder in Croatia

 Plitvice National Park is a heavily forested natural beauty.
-This exceptional region of crystal lakes, waterfalls and casacades is located in North Croatia and is considered as most beautiful National Park in Europe.
+This exceptional region of crystal lakes, waterfalls and cascades is located in North Croatia and is considered as most beautiful National Park in Europe.
 There are number of trekking trails, properly marked so you can easily choose the length and time you want to spend in the park.